stijn-dejongh/lovecraft_public_domain/manuscript/the_mound.md

 of a long distant rise in the outspread and faintly litten plain; and I turned to Compton with a question.

-"Yes, " he answered,"it's the blue ghost-light--and
+_"Yes"_, he answered, _"it's the blue ghost-light--and
 that is the mound.
 There's not a night in history that we haven't seen it--and not a living soul in Binger that would walk out over that plain toward it.
 It's a bad business, young man, and if you're wise you'll let it rest where it is.
 Better call your search off, son, and tackle some of the other Injun legends around here.
-We've plenty to keep you busy, heaven knows! "
+We've plenty to keep you busy, heaven knows!"_

 ## II.